Walk-In Lab logo

 Quick Facts

-• Turn-around: 5-7 business days once the lab receives the specimen.
+• Turn-around: 5–7 business days after lab receipt.
 May take longer based on weather, holiday, or lab delays.

 Benefits